LispCookbook/cl-cookbook/scripting.md

 a significant startup overhead of the order of 150ms (for a simple app, startup time went from about 30ms to 180ms).
 You can disable it with `ros build --disable-compression <app.ros>`.
-Of course, core completion reduces your binary size significantly.
+Of course, core compression reduces your binary size significantly.
 See the table below, "Size and startup times of executables per implementation".

 We'll finish with a word on